sebastian-software/effective-eslint/readme.md

 1. `vue/*`: Tailored for ReactJS, hence all Vue-related rules are excluded.
 2. `flowtype/*`: Dedicated to TypeScript, omitting all Flowtype-related rules.
 3. `@next/*`: Framework-specific rules, such as those from NextJS, are avoided to prevent conflicts in diverse environments.
+4. `import/*`: Given its reduced relevance in TypeScript projects, the import plugin is not very utilized in most presets nowadays.
+It is also relatively slow in execution for TypeScript code.

 ### Disabled Formatting

 Effective ESLint employs Prettier's configuration to disable any stylistic/formatting rules that could conflict with Prettier's guidelines.
 This encompasses core ESLint rules and those from React and TypeScript plugins.

-**Explicitly Unused Plugins:**

-- [Import](https://www.npmjs.com/package/eslint-plugin-import): Given its reduced relevance in TypeScript projects, the import plugin is not utilized in most presets nowadays.
-The [enhanced TS-fork](https://github.com/un-ts/eslint-plugin-import-x) might be a good alternative.
-It just seems that most rules are more targeted to legacy code than modern TS-code.

 ## License